 Heart failure (HF) affects over five million patients in the United States with an estimated \$33.2 billion dollars in direct and indirect costs in 2007.
 Despite combination therapy with angiotensin converting enzyme (ACE) inhibitors, diuretics, and digoxin, five-year mortality rates remain high.
-The ACC/AHA Guidelines for the Evaluation and Management of Chronic Heart Failure in the Adult who has had symptoms of heart failure recommend that ACE inhibitors, or possibly an angiotensin receptor blocker (ARB) in an ACE inhibitor-intolerant patient, and beta-adrenergic blockers be used in patients with any history of myocardial infarction (MI) regardless of the left ventricular ejection fraction (LVEF).
-Page 19.3
+The American College of Cardiology (ACC) /American Heart Association (AHA) Guidelines for the Evaluation and Management of Chronic Heart Failure in the Adult recommend that patients, with symptoms of heart failure and history of myocardial infarction (MI) regardless of left ventricular ejection fraction (LVEF), be treated with ACE inhibitors and beta-adrenergic blockers.
+An angiotensin receptor blocker (ARB) may be used in ACE inhibitor-intolerant patients.

-The two beta-blockers with the FDA-approved indication for HF are metoprolol succinate extended-release (Toprol XL®), which is a beta1-selective (cardioselective) adrenergic antagonist, and carvedilol (Coreg® and Coreg CR®), which is a combined alpha- and non-selective beta-blocker.
-Bisoprolol (Zebeta®) is a cardioselective beta-blocker that has been studied in HF.
-The Cardiac Insufficiency Bisoprolol Study (CIBIS-II) which was a randomized trial of HF patients with left ventricular ejection fraction ≤ 35 percent, was stopped early due to 33 percent lower relative risk of death in the bisoprolol group compared with placebo.
-However, bisoprolol is not currently FDA-approved for this indication.
+The two beta-blockers with the FDA-approved indication for HF are metoprolol succinate extended-release (Toprol XL), which is a beta1-selective (cardioselective) adrenergic antagonist, and carvedilol (Coreg and Coreg CR), which is a combined alpha- and non-selective beta-blocker.
+Bisoprolol (Zebeta) is a cardioselective beta-blocker that has been studied in HF; however, bisoprolol is not currently FDA-approved for this indication.
 Bisoprolol, metoprolol succinate ER, and carvedilol have been shown to reduce symptoms of HF and improve clinical status and patients' well-being plus reduce the risk of death and the combined risk of death and hospitalization.
-All three drugs have been shown to reduce mortality in HF.
-P10,11,12,13 There have been many placebo-controlled trials of beta-blockers in patients with systolic dysfunction already treated with the standard therapy of diuretics and ACE inhibitors.
+All three drugs have been shown to reduce mortality in HF.10,11,12,13,14 There have been many placebo-controlled trials of beta-blockers in patients with systolic dysfunction already treated with the standard therapy of diuretics and ACE inhibitors.

 Most beta-blockers are indicated for the treatment of hypertension (HTN).
 First line therapy for HTN according to The Seventh Report of the Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood Pressure (JNC-VII) is diuretics.
-14 This recommendation is supported by a number of studies.
-15,16,17 Previously, beta blockers were contraindicated in heart failure patients due to their negative inotropic activity so prior versions of the JNC guidelines did list beta-blockers as first line therapy along with diuretics; those recommendations have since changed.
-18 The current JNC-VII guidelines suggest beta-blockers be used for those patients with compelling indications such as ischemic heart disease or angina (calcium channel blockers, CCBs, as an alternative), syndrome/unstable angina pectoris and acute MI (ACE inhibitors are an alternative), post-MI (ACE inhibitors and aldosterone antagonists are alternatives), and asymptomatic and symptomatic HF (ACE inhibitors, ARBs, and aldosterone antagonists are alternatives).
-19 In diabetic patients, beta-blockers have been shown to reduce the risk of cardiovascular disease (alternatives include thiazide diuretics, CCBs, ACE inhibitors, and ARBs).20 Black patients generally have a suboptimal response to beta-blockers in blood pressure reduction compared to diuretics and CCBs; however, they still benefit from the reduction of risk from clinical outcomes when the same blood pressure reduction is achieved.
+JNC-VII guidelines suggest beta-blockers be used for those patients with compelling indications such as ischemic heart disease or angina pectoris (calcium channel blockers, CCBs, as an alternative), acute coronary syndrome/unstable angina pectoris and acute MI (ACE inhibitors are an alternative), post-MI (ACE inhibitors and aldosterone antagonists are alternatives), and asymptomatic and symptomatic HF (ACE inhibitors, ARBs, and aldosterone antagonists are alternatives).
+In diabetic patients, beta-blockers have been shown to reduce the risk of cardiovascular disease (alternatives include thiazide diuretics, CCBs, ACE inhibitors, and ARBs).
+Black patients generally have a suboptimal response to beta-blockers in blood pressure reduction compared to diuretics and CCBs; however, they still benefit from the reduction of risk from clinical outcomes when the same blood pressure reduction is achieved.

-Nebivolol (BystolicTM) is a new beta-1 selective adrenergic antagonist indicated in hypertension, alone or in combination with other antihypertensive agents.
-It is has been studied against placebo in heart failure in the elderly population in the SENIORS study, but it has not been FDA approved for the treatment of heart failure.^{21,22}
+Nebivolol (Bystolic) is a new beta-1 selective adrenergic antagonist indicated in hypertension, alone or in combination with other antihypertensive agents.
+It is has been studied against placebo in heart failure in the elderly population in the SENIORS study, but it has not been FDA approved for the treatment of heart failure.